jorgekautz/reference-guide/design-patterns/patterns/behavior/chain-of-responsibility-en.md

-## Chain of responsibility pattern
+## Chain of Responsibility pattern